musflood/data-structures/README.md

 ## Linked-List

+List of values stored in nodes linked to each other in one direction.

 A single linked list is beneficial when creating a to do list.
 You can remove the items when they are completed whithout having to alter the entire list.
 And there is no need to iterate through it from both directions.

 ### Constructor: